Hou-Rui/web-browser-extended/README.md

   - **An option to inject custom JavaScript code into web pages** (default off).
 The code is executed after the web page has finished loading.

+  - **An option to ignore certificate errors** (default off).
+Note that this is highly insecure so only enable this option when you absolutely trust the website (for example, a website self-signed by yourself).

 - **Transparent background** (default off).
 This option is configurable in edit mode.

 ## Installation